elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-role-do-cultural-understandings-play-in-architectural-spaces.md

 url: /learn/history-of-the-world/questions/what-role-do-cultural-understandings-play-in-architectural-spaces
 score: 9.0
 related_article1:
-    id: 169023
+    id: 169016
-    title: What are the gendered and anti-revolutionary filters present in media representations?
+    title: >-
+        How can buildings serve as symbols of revolutionary movements?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-gendered-and-antirevolutionary-filters-present-in-media-representations
+    url: /learn/history-of-the-world/questions/how-can-buildings-serve-as-symbols-of-revolutionary-movements
 related_article2:
-    id: 169009
+    id: 169001
-    title: What actions did women take during revolutionary movements?
+    title: >-
+        How does collective work influence architectural history beyond individual builders?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-actions-did-women-take-during-revolutionary-movements
+    url: /learn/history-of-the-world/questions/how-does-collective-work-influence-architectural-history-beyond-individual-builders
 related_article3:
-    id: 169007
+    id: 169023
-    title: How is architecture strategically used in different contexts?
+    title: >-
+        What are the gendered and anti-revolutionary filters present in media representations?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-is-architecture-strategically-used-in-different-contexts
+    url: /learn/history-of-the-world/questions/what-are-the-gendered-and-antirevolutionary-filters-present-in-media-representations
 related_article4:
-    id: 169005
+    id: 169006
-    title: How can cross-reading architecture and history provide new insights?
+    title: >-
+        What are gendered spaces in architecture, and why are they significant?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-can-crossreading-architecture-and-history-provide-new-insights
+    url: /learn/history-of-the-world/questions/what-are-gendered-spaces-in-architecture-and-why-are-they-significant
 related_article5:
-    id: 169023
+    id: 169002
-    title: What are the gendered and anti-revolutionary filters present in media representations?
+    title: >-
+        What role does spatial analysis play in understanding the untold stories of architecture?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-gendered-and-antirevolutionary-filters-present-in-media-representations
+    url: /learn/history-of-the-world/questions/what-role-does-spatial-analysis-play-in-understanding-the-untold-stories-of-architecture
 ---

 &nbsp;